AkshathaPrasanna/MutVis/README.md

 #### Adding input data

-1. Copy VCF files to the VCF_files/ directory and ensure the file names follow the convention of {sample_name}.vcf
+1. Create data/vcf directory in MutVis folder and Copy VCF files to the data/vcf directory and ensure the file names follow the convention of {sample_name}.vcf
-2. Add reference genome to the data/fasta directory and ensure the file name follow the convention of genome.fasta
+2. Add reference genome to the data/fasta directory and ensure the file name follow the convention of reference_genome.fasta
 3. To generae VCF files, Copy each of the raw sample fastq files to the data/fastq directory and ensure the file names follow the convention of {ID}_1.fastq and {ID}_2.fastq